themalikyusuf/aws-automation/modify-ebs-volume/README.md

 ## modify-ebs-volume
-A Shell script that stops an EC2 instance and takes a snapshot of it's root ebs volume, modifies the size and extends the filesystem.
+This Shell script stops an EC2 instance, takes a snapshot of it's root EBS volume, modifies the size of the EBS volume and restarts the EC2 instance.

-aws cli prepreqs

 #### Requirements
   - Installation and configuration of [AWS CLI](https://docs.aws.amazon.com/cli/index.html).